 Exercises for Easing Hand Arthritis Pain

-To cope with the pain, your doctor may prescribe anti-inflammatory medications, but certain exercises for the hands also helpto strengthen the muscles that support the joints, keeping ligaments and tendons flexible and increasing the production of synovial fluid.
+To cope with the pain, your doctor may prescribe anti-inflammatory medication.
+Exercises for the hands can also help strengthen the muscles that support the joints, keep ligaments and tendons flexible and increase the production of synovial fluid.

-Hold your hands out in front of you, palms open, and begin to slowly circle the wrists.
+Start by holding your hands out in front of you, palms open.
+Then begin to slowly circle the wrists.
 Allow the fingers to move in any way to encourage circulation in the whole hand.
 Breath easily as your circle the hands and wrists 3-5 times.
-Then circle in the reverse direction 3-5 times.
+Be sure to circle in the reverse direction 3-5 times.
 Pause when you are done with your hands in your lap and notice any sensations.